Last Updated December 16, 2020

-However, it’s also one of the most expensive citizenship by investment programs in the world with total costs for one person adding up to around $1.3 million.
+However, it’s also one of the most expensive programs in the world.
+The total costs for one person add up to around €690,000.

 Not to mention, you’ll also have to demonstrate “genuine links” to the country to get a passport, and that generally means actually becoming a resident of Malta.

 That being said, there are plenty of benefits to becoming a Maltese citizen that may prompt you to pursue this program.
 This guide will walk you through everything there is to know about obtaining a Maltese passport and determining whether it is the right program for you.

 ⤅ One Year for $1 Million

 ⤅ Investment #1: Contribute to Malta’s Government Fund

 ⤅ Investment #3: Donate to An Approved Non-Profit